 Workshop-Publishing authors a book called - DIY VACUUM FORMING FOR THE HOBBYIST.
 This book offers the most complete information about everything you need to know as a novice with a whole chapter dedicated to plastics.
 It's the best collective information that I know of to date specifically for vacuum forming, pictured below.

 Plastics are one of the biggest variables in vacuum forming since it heats and forms quite differently from one type to the other and one thickness to another.
-Equipment and conditions add more variables that can affect outcomes.
+Equipment and conditions add more variables that can effect outcomes.
 In uncontrolled conditions, vacuum forming becomes more of an art form than a well controlled mechanical process.
 Vacuum forming requires patience and persistence but when mastered is quite effective.

-ABS- Is a popular inexpensive plastic.
+ABS- Is a popular lesser expensive plastic.
 Most commonly black, it has hair cell texture on one side and smooth on the other.
 ABS is a tougher more durable plastic.
 For that reason and the fact it can quickly and easily be bonded with Acetone makes it a go to plastic for multiple part builds.
 Also easy to paint.

 PETG - Is a clear material that is very pliable when heated.
 It's very easy to form but also very easy to overheat which often results in webbing.
 A very useful and reasonably priced plastic for indoor uses.
 Clear plastics look great when they are back painted and very popular for those reasons.

-HIGH IMPACT POLYSTYRENE (HIPS) - Is an easy plastic to form and is opaque white.
+HIGH IMPACT POLYSTYRENE (HIPS) - Is an easy plastic to form and is usually opaque white.
 Don't let the "high impact" fool you, it has more of a tendency to crack and tear but is good for many things depending on what you're using it for.
 It's great for duplicating molds and lighter stress projects.